ablyamitsaini/ewheelers_V9.1.1/readme.txt

 Note : Url rewriting update, discarded slashes with existing url.
 Need to change all / to - in tbl_url_rewrite  table urlrewrite_custom coloum.
 To do this you can hit the url domainname.com/dummy/change-custom-url.
 It will rewrite existing url structure and may impact on SEO.

 11. Fixed bugs related to GDPR module (#019780,#019784,#019783,#019781)
+12. Fixed bugs - blur icon on blog page(#019782) and invalid access error on order status update (#019772).